Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 First, think about what your life might be like five years from now.
 While the home you’re interested in might be a great fit for your life today, will that still hold true five years down the line?

 Finally, you know what they say about real estate: location, location, location.
 Once you buy a home, you can change almost anything you want about it — except for where it’s located.
-If you love a house but have reservations about its location, think long and hard before you decide to commit.
+If you love a house but have reservations about its location, think long and hard before committing.

 4. Set a winning offer strategy with your agent